 "Lyxor MSCI China UCITS ETF – Acc " is an exchange-traded investment fund (ETF).
 It refers to the MSCI China Index.
 This index reflects the development of 701 Chinese stocks and is therefore very well diversified.
 The ETF replicates its index using synthetic replication, so the index performance is realized using a swap contract.
 The ETF's earnings (dividends) are automatically reinvested (accumulated).
 The fund company Lyxor claims a total expense ratio (TER) of 0.29% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2019 was 0.40% per year.
-Therefore, the ETF was more expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2019 was 0.27% per year.
+Therefore, the ETF was slightly less expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size

 Every bubble represents an ETF.
 The further to the right it is, the higher (worse) is its tracking difference.
 The further up it is, the higher the total expense ratio specified by the fund company.
 The bubble's area represents the fund volume.